Overview

 Regular browsing: Switching subscriptions may log you out of previous instances

-Logout Behavior
+Logout Behaviour

 Logging out of Evo Platform: Will sign you out of all connected ACP instances